johndpotts/learning-programming-journal/README.md

 ### 10-27-17
 - dug into dom manipulation in both vanilla JS and jquery
+- resolved to practice coding on a mac after embarassing myself doing live coding at an interview

 ### 10-26-17
 - Reviewed mixins etc in sass
 - reviewed oop design patterns vs. common ones in JS- module, singleton,
 - code katas

+#### had my first in-person interview

 ### 10-25-17